153957/153957/content/timelapse_guide.md

 For this you can use a digital or analog device.
 Digital is preferable as that will make the following steps much easier.
-The device can be a still camera, video camera, webcam or something equivalent.
+The device can be a still camera, video camera, smartphone, webcam, or something equivalent.

 A very important requirement is that you can control the interval at which the device takes pictures (see Trigger, below).
-It also needs to have enough storage to be able to hold all the pictures that you want for your time-lapse, they can either be stored on the camera or the computer.
-The camera of course needs a good battery, or you need to use an AC adapter to give it continuous power.
+It also needs to have enough storage to be able to hold all the pictures that you want for your time-lapse, they can either be stored on the camera or another device, like a connected computer.
+The camera needs a good battery, or connected to an AC adapter to give it continuous power.

 #### Trigger - an intervalometer

-If your camera doesn't support interval shooting on its own; use a computer or an intervalometer to trigger the camera instead.
+Some cameras have built-in functionality to make a time-lapse.
+Sometimes such a feature is called an 'intervalometer'.
+If your camera doesn't support interval shooting on its own; use an external device to trigger it.
+This can be a computer or an intervalometer to trigger the camera.
 See the topic 'Taking the pictures' for a list of useful software and possible intervalometers.

-A computer will need to be connected to the camera via an USB cable, and make sure that the camera is set to the correct USB mode (PTP/MTP) to allow the computer to control it.
-A laptop might be most useful because it is very flexible, and can be taken to places where a desktop computer can not.
-You do have to make sure that your laptop battery will last long enough.
+A computer needs to be connected to the camera via a cable or wirelessly, a cable is probably more reliable and less of a power drain.

 #### Stability - a tripod

 A tripod is very important when making a time-lapse movie.
 It will ensure that all pictures are aligned correctly.
 It can be useful to weigh down your tripod with extra weight to lower the center of gravity and increase stability.
-Alternatively, a Superclamp can be used to attach the camera to something stationary.
+Alternatively, a clamp can be used to attach the camera to something stationary.

-Simply laying the camera on a flat and steady surface can suffice, but make certain that it is stable and wont slide away.
+Simply laying the camera on a flat and steady surface can suffice, but make certain that it is stable and won't slide away.

 <div class="screenshots">
     [% captioned_image section='require' image='tripod_vft' caption='Camera and umbrella tripods' %]